Rarkness/Obesity-Levels-and-Public-Health/README.md

 The key objectives presented by this model are as follows:

-- Utilize machine learning models to predict obesity levels based on lifestyle and eating habits.
+- Utilize machine learning models to predict obesity levels based on lifestyle and eating habits.<br>

-- Identify key risk factors contributing to obesity.
+- Identify key risk factors contributing to obesity.<br>

-- Provide insight for insurance and healthcare professionals, policymakers and fitness industries.
+- Provide insight for insurance and healthcare professionals, policymakers and fitness industries.<br>

-- Develop an early warning system for individuals at a risk of obesity.
+- Develop an early warning system for individuals at a risk of obesity.<br>

 # **Methodology**